Blunder (chess): Murray Chandler vs. Susan Polgar

 Therefore, Chandler played 54.gxh6+??, but instead of the expected 54...Kxh6, Polgar played 54...Kh8, leading to almost the same king, bishop, and rook pawn versus bare king situation as Chandler had calculated that he would avoid, and the small difference that White has two rook pawns rather than one has no effect on the result.
 Black controls the h8 square and cannot be chased or squeezed away from it, and so White cannot promote his pawn.
 After 55.Bd5 Kh7 56.Kf7 Kh8 the players agreed to a draw.

 Chandler had numerous moves that would have maintained his winning position; the fastest ways to win were 54.h4 and 54.Bf5 according to the Shredder tablebase.

 Alexander Beliavsky vs. Leif Erlend Johannessen

 This example, from a game played in Linares in 2002, is one of the very rare circumstances where a grandmaster makes the worst move possible, the only one allowing checkmate on the next move.
 In this queen endgame, White has some advantage after 69.fxg6+ fxg6 70.Kf4 due to Black's weak pawn on c6.
-Beliavsky playing White played 69.Kf4??, however, overlooking the response 69...Qb8#.
+Beliavsky played 69.Kf4??, however, overlooking the response 69...Qb8#.
 According to Johannessen, it took a few moments for both players to realize that it was checkmate, and Beliavsky was a good sport over this mishap.